NCERT Solutions for Class 11 Physics Chapter 12 Kinetic Theory

 Class 11 Physics Chapter 12 - Kinetic Theory: Topics

 The Class 11 Physics Chapter 12 - Kinetic Theory examines how the behaviour of gases can be considered at the molecular level, in which the behaviour at the microscopic level is related to the macroscopic behaviour in the form of pressure, volume and temperature.
 The chapter addresses all the basic assumptions of kinetic theory, derivations and applications that describe real-life phenomena like diffusion and pressure of gases.
-Knowledge of these topics does not only enhance clarity in concepts but also equips students to board examinations and other competitive exams such as JEE and NEET.
+Knowledge of these topics not only enhances clarity in concepts but also equips students to board examinations and other competitive exams such as JEE and NEET.

 12.1 Introduction